jessmitch42/daily-knocking-demo/README.md

 # Daily knocking demo

 This is a basic demo app to showcase how to add a knocking feature to a custom Daily app built with [Daily’s client SDK for JavaScript](https://www.daily.co/products/video-sdk/).
-The knocking feature is the main focus, which means it does **not** include most of the events and methods required for a production-level video call, such as video and audio controls.
+The knocking feature is the main focus, which means it does **not** include most of the events and methods required for a production-level video call, such as video and audio controls for call participants.

 This demo consists of one JavaScript, HTML, and CSS file to avoid the reader requiring knowledge of a specific front-end framework.
 However, it is common for Daily custom video call UIs to be built with a front-end framework (such as React) to help manage app state more easily.